danwallacenz/interop/README.md

 * Nested types
 * Curried functions

-This app has examples of working with **Swift enumerations and stuctures** in Objective-C. While these are not directly compatible, there exist various techniques to overcome this to some degree.
+This app has examples of working with **Swift enumerations and stuctures** in Objective-C. While these are not directly compatible, there are techniques to overcome this to varying degrees.
 It demonstrates ***three mechanisms***.
 They are:

 1. ***Passing a Swift-only type in an Objective-C compatible class written in Swift***, For example, passing a UIView subclass written in Swift containing a Swift-only type to an Objective-C UIViewController.
 You'll have to do the layout yourself, but it's the simplest technique to understand.

 2.  ***Using a shim defined in a Swift extension of an Objective-C class***.